undergrad-partner-school

 Campus Life

 Knowing what to expect out of campus life at a college or university can set you up for success.
-Find out some info about students' life at University of Kentucky.
+Find out some information about students' life at University of Kentucky.

 Student Organizations

-Students who like music can join the University of Kentucky band or chorus.
-For students with a talent for acting, there is a drama club.
+Students who have a talent for music can join the University of Kentucky band or chorus.
+There is a drama club you can join if acting is something that interests you.
 Interested in media and communication?
 University of Kentucky publishes its own newspaper and has its own radio station.

 Student Services

 There are phone and alarm devices that can be accessed 24/7 for emergency situations.
-The dormitory entrances are electronically operated.
-There is a security patrol that operates around the clock.
-Theer is a nighttime transportation/escort service.
+Dormitory entrances at the school are electronically operated.
+There is a security patrol that operates 24 hours a day.
+The late-night transport/escort service is available.

 All in all, campus life at University of Kentucky is rich and vibrant and provides all you need for a comfortable stay.